equinix-labs/terraform-metal-kata/README.md

+# Kata on Equinix Metal

 ![](https://img.shields.io/badge/Stability-Experimental-red.svg)

-This repository is [Experimental](https://github.com/packethost/standards/blob/master/experimental-statement.md) meaning that it's based on untested ideas or techniques and not yet established or finalized or involves a radically new and innovative style!
+This repository is [Experimental](https://github.com/equinix-labs/equinix-labs/blob/main/experimental-statement.md) meaning that it's based on untested ideas or techniques and not yet established or finalized or involves a radically new and innovative style!
 This means that support is best effort (at best!) and we strongly encourage you to NOT use this in production.

-# Kata on Packet

 Wouldn't it be nice if you could use `kata` under `minikube` to get an easy out of the box experience to try out Kata?

-Here is how to use a Packet bare metal host to run `kvm` via `minikube`, and then utilise nested virtualisation to get `kata` VMs to run under `minikube`.
+Here is how to use a Equinix Metal bare metal host to run `kvm` via `minikube`, and then utilise nested virtualisation to get `kata` VMs to run under `minikube`.

 # Software Components